MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 Both of these properties (or their equivalent multi-language versions) must be defined on the request page for the teaching tip to appear.

 With teaching tips, you can help explain logic that is relevant to the report therefore allowing users to get on with a reporting task right away without blocking them.
 After users dismiss a teaching tip, they can choose or hover over the report title in the request page.
-This action will reopen the teaching tip.
+This action reopens the teaching tip.

 [!INCLUDE[aboutTeachingTips](includes/include-about-teaching-tips.md)]